bplmaps/lmec-main-site/content/articles/22s-of-centuries-past.md

 **Happy New Year** from all of us here at the Map Center!
 We wish you a 2022 full of good health and happiness.

 > To celebrate, we’ve rounded up some of our favorite **maps created or published in the ‘22s of centuries past**.
-See our [collections](https://collections.leventhalmap.org/) for even more.
+See our [collections page](https://collections.leventhalmap.org/) for  more!

 #### 1722